NayJi7/VintedPrinter/README.md

 - ✅ Check `credentials.json` is present
 - ✅ Verify OAuth consent screen is configured
 - ✅ Add your Gmail as a test user
+- 404 error on login : ✅ Check `localhost:8080/` is in authorized URI

 **Emails not detected:**